Hi, I’m Ben Brearley and I’m a leadership coach. Thoughtful Leader is my leadership coaching website and business.

 If you want to be a leader who wants to have a positive impact on the team you lead and the organisation you work in, you’ve come to the right place.
-If you’re a leader who rules with an iron fist, acts on impulse and needs to be the most important person in the room all the time, well…this site is not for you.
+If you’re a leader who rules with an iron fist, acts on impulse and needs to be the most important person in the room all the time, well … this site is not for you.

-You know that the teams that work best actually enjoy their jobs.
+As a Thoughtful Leader, you know that the teams that work best actually enjoy their jobs.
 You know it’s so important to be the kind of leader who is intentional about what you do and how you communicate.
-Sometimes, you probably care more about the development and job satisfaction of your team than your own.
+Sometimes, you might even care more about the development and job satisfaction of your team than your own.

 But that’s what keeps you going.
 You want to be a better leader, so your team can perform at their best.

 Thoughtful leaders think hard about how other people are feeling and the impact that their leadership has on those around them.
-In that frame of mind, you start to make better decisions that play to the strengths of your team.
+In that frame of mind, you start to make better decisions that play to the strengths of your team and get better results.

-I have three degrees, including an MBA and I’m also certified coach.
+I have two undergraduate degrees, an MBA and I’m also certified coach.
 I have also worked and been trained in some of the world’s largest and well known international companies.

-But I don’t really like theory, unless it can be put into practice, in real situations.
+I don’t really like theory, unless it can be put into practice, in real situations.
 And while I think leadership assessment tools can be useful, I’m not a fan of using these assessments to put labels on other people and confine them to a specific category.

 People are all different and they can’t be put in boxes.
 While sometimes leadership models and tests can be useful, they’re only a guide.

-You learn how to lead your team and adapt your approach, based on how your team behaves and responds to what you do.
+We learn how to lead our teams and adapt our approach based on how your team behaves and responds to the environment and what you do.
 Being observant is one of the most critical skills of a leader.